-I didn’t have help from my family because they wanted to treat it like White hair, (brushing it out all the time) and her dad wanted to treat it like Black hair, (putting grease in it).
+I didn’t have help from my family because they wanted to treat it like white hair, (brushing it out all the time, shampooing it every day) and her dad wanted to treat it like black hair, (putting grease in it).
 That might work for some if your kid’s hair is super fine or super coarse but many mixed kids (mine included) have a mix of hair textures.

 After trying out lots of different routines and many more products, I have super helpful step-by-step instructions with products that I find work the best!
 Let’s start with the products I use and love.

 This post contains affiliate links for your convenience.
 Click here to read my full disclosure policy.

 Products To Use